splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 .. _gdi-6:

-1. Instrument user interfaces to send user sessions
+6. Instrument user interfaces to send user sessions
 ========================================================================================

-You can choose to instrument browser and mobile user interfaces to monitor front-end application user experiences.

-This integration sends user sessions to RUM.

-After you've instrumented your user interfaces, you can use RUM to start reviewing key metrics and vitals, as well as investigate errors in your spans:
+You can instrument browser and mobile user interfaces to monitor front-end application user experiences, sending your user sessions to RUM to review key metrics and vitals, as well as investigate errors in your spans:

 .. image:: /_images/gdi/rum-landing.png
    :width: 100%
    :alt: This screenshot shows an example of the Splunk RUM landing page

 Steps
 -------------------------------------------------

 - To instrument web browsers to send user session data, see :ref:`browser-rum-gdi`.
 - To instrument an iOS application to send user session data, see :ref:`rum-mobile-ios`.
 - To instrument an Android application to send user session data, see :ref:`rum-mobile-android`.

 .. _gdi-7:

-1. Configure homegrown applications and serverless functions to send custom data
+7. Configure applications and serverless functions to send custom data
 ========================================================================================

 Now that you have built-in data from your full stack flowing into Observability Cloud, assess whether there are custom data points you need to bring in.
-You can configure applications to send custom metrics and instrument serverless functions to send custom traces.

 For many teams, some of the most meaningful data is custom data because you can define these data points to focus on what is most important to you in your specific environment.

 For example, if you run an e-commerce site, you might configure your application to send a custom metric about the number of orders placed.
 You can then create a detector to receive an alert when the number of orders drops significantly.
 You might also configure your application to send a custom metric about how long payment processing takes.
 You can then create a detector to issue alerts when the processing time exceeds a threshold.

-This integration can send:

-- Custom metrics to Infrastructure Monitoring

-- Custom traces to APM

-After you've configured your homegrown applications and instrumented your serverless functions to send custom metrics and traces, you can access your data in the following locations:
+You can configure applications to send custom metrics and instrument serverless functions to send custom traces.
+Access your custom data in the following locations:

 - View traces on the APM landing page to :ref:`assess the health of your applications <apm-landing-page>`
 - View traces in the APM Explorer view to :ref:`assess dependencies among your applications <apm-service-map>`
 - Search for metrics :ref:`using Metric Finder <metric-finder>`

    .. image:: /_images/gdi/metric-finder.png